 The specific ingredients, ratios, and methods of preparation vary from country to country, region to region, and even family to family.
 But the nice thing about this, of course, is that it’s impossible to get a spice blend “wrong.”
 As long as you like the taste, you can’t mess it up.

 The trick with curries is to get the flavors of those spices into the dish itself in ways that enhance rather than overpower the other ingredients.
 Most curries are liquid-based, which is reflected in the etymology of the word.
 Linguists identify the origin of the word curry from the Tamil word kari, which means “sauce.”

 In Thailand, home of red, green, and yellow curries, these dishes are called gaeng (also written as kang, gang, or geng), which means “any wet, savory dish enriched and thickened with paste.”
 Hats off to a language that can put all of that in one word!

-Central to curry’s origins appears to be modern-day Pakistan, circa 2500 BCE.
+Central to curry’s origins appears to be in the Indus civilization Harappa, the land we now know as Pakistan, circa 2500 BCE.
 The original curry was probably a slurry of onion, garlic, and ginger, three potent roots that also turn out to have tremendous health benefits.
-The innovation spread geographically, soon appearing in the cuisines of India, Sri Lanka, Thailand, Japan, China, the Philippines, and other regions.
+The innovation spread geographically, soon appearing in the cuisines throughout the rest of the Indian subcontinent, Thailand, Japan, China, the Philippines, and other regions.

 Eventually, curries reached the Americas, primarily through the cooking traditions of indentured Indian servants who were brought to work on British-owned plantations in the Caribbean.
 Soon, curries became staples in the cuisines of Jamaica, Trinidad and Tobago, Barbados, and other islands in the region.